streed/ml-notes/docs/USAGE_GUIDE.md

 # Use pagination for large datasets
 ml-notes list --limit 50 --offset 100

-# Prefer vector search for semantic queries
+# Use semantic search for conceptual queries (default)
-ml-notes search --vector "concepts and ideas"
+ml-notes search "concepts and ideas"

 # Use text search for exact matches
-ml-notes search "specific phrase or term"
+ml-notes search --text-only "specific phrase or term"

 # Batch operations where possible
 ml-notes delete 1 2 3 4 5  # vs individual deletes